 Use a Silk Pillow Slip

 We’ve said it before, and we’ll say it again - silk is the answer to bed-head, tangles and frizz!
-Silk reduces friction by up to 43% and is much gentler on hair than regular cotton or bamboo pillow slips.
+Silk greatly reduces friction and is much gentler on hair than regular cotton or bamboo pillow slips.
 Silk allows hair to glide across the pillow surface, without twisting or snagging it the way ordinary pillow slips do.
 Silk is also naturally hydrating as it doesn’t absorb moisture the way cotton does, leaving natural oils in the hair and skin where it’s needed most (moisturised, healthy hair is less likely to snag and tangle than dry hair).
 You can shop our Silk Pillow Slips here.

 Use gentle shampoo and conditioners